 While different providers will have different eligibilities and processes in place to apply for and set up your mobile phone plan in Australia, there are a few key things that can help make setting up communication a lot easier.
-They are:

 Setting up the internet and broadband

 Similar to mobile phone plans, depending on your needs, you have a variety of options to choose from when it comes to internet providers and the services they offer.
-This could include fixed landline internet, broadband (ADSL), mobile wireless broadband, and bundled packages which can include mobile and internet services.
+This could include fixed landline internet, broadband (ADSL), mobile wireless broadband and bundled packages that include mobile and internet services.